SATs results 2024: SATs scoring, explained

 • SAT results are used to assess students’ ability and understanding of topics as they reach the end of either Key Stage 1 or Key Stage 2

-• KS2 SATs scores will be released to schools on Tuesday 9th July 2024
+• KS2 SATs scores were released to schools on Tuesday, 9th July 2024

 The KS1 and KS2 SATs have long been a key event in primary school calendars across England!
 These assessments are where students are tested on the national curriculum as they reach the end of their current stage before they move on to the following school year.